What Is Intensive Outpatient Treatment?

 IOP stands for an intensive outpatient program.
 This type of addiction treatment program is designed to provide people the freedom to live off-site and still attend work or school while receiving addiction services.

 While some people use an IOP as their primary type of care, others may transition to an intensive outpatient program after completing a more intensive inpatient program so that they can continue to build their coping skills and decrease their risk of relapse.
-Still, others may require monitored detoxification and will transition to using an intensive outpatient rehab in Orange County after going through detox.
+Others may require monitored detoxification and will transition to using an intensive outpatient rehab in Orange County after going through detox.

 Inpatient vs. Intensive Outpatient Programs

 The biggest difference is that inpatient or residential rehab programs require that you live at the facility, while outpatient services allow you to return home when your treatment sessions are completed.
 Intensive outpatient programs are most suited to those who don’t need constant monitoring.
 Inpatient programs, on the other hand, are more intensive and suited to people who might be substance use impaired or dual diagnoses.

 However, people attending intensive outpatient programs can schedule addiction treatment when it works best for them.
-Intensive outpatient programs typically meet at least 3 days a week, for 2-4 hours each day.
+Intensive outpatient programs typically meet at least 3 days a week, for 2 to 4 hours each day.

-However, people attending IOPs offer similar services to inpatient programs, such as individual, group, and family therapy, and are often just as effective.
+However, people attending IOPs can access similar services to inpatient programs, such as individual, group, and family therapy, and these are often just as effective.
 Consequently, intensive outpatient programs are a beneficial alternative to residential treatment when a person can’t afford to neglect home, school, or work obligations.

 Intensive Outpatient Services